 - developed a proficiency in consumer rights issues, including claims under the Consumer Rights Act 2015 and the Consumer Protection From Unfair Trading Regulations 2008;

-been involved the discovery phase of a major offshore dispute in Jersey;
+- assisted in a major offshore dispute in Jersey;

 - undertaken criminal appeal work, with successful appearances in the High Court and Sheriff Appeal Court.

 Michael has a strong academic background with degrees from Oxford, King’s College London and Edinburgh.
 Since 2015, Michael has tutored at the University of Edinburgh (Jurisprudence; Critical Legal Thinking) and was previously a guest lecturer in Business Law at Queen Margaret University.
-He was the research assistant to Lady Poole and Sheriffs McCartney and Drummond on their recent book A Practical Guide to Public Law Litigation in Scotland (2019; W.Green).
+He was the research assistant to Lady Poole and Sheriffs McCartney and Drummond on their recent book A Practical Guide to Public Law Litigation in Scotland (2019; W.Green)

 - Inner House confirms Serco’s actions were lawful in seeking to recover possession of property provided to failed asylum seekers and concluded that Serco was not acting as a hybrid public authority14 November, 2019